Efficient Privacy-Preserving Stochastic Nonconvex Optimization: Proof of Main Results

 Now, we are going to show that $\cG_t$ satisfies RDP given appropriate $\ub^t$.
-Note that the mechanism $\cG_t$ is based on the subsample approach, thus we will use the subsample amplification result, i.e., Lemma \ref{lemma:GaussianM_RDP}, to show that $\cG_t$ satisfies RDP.
-To this end, we consider the following Gaussian mechanism without subsampling
+Since the mechanism $\cG_t$ is based on the subsampling, we will use the similar proof procedure as in \textbf{Case 1} to show that $\cG_t$ satisfies RDP.
+Thus we consider the following Gaussian mechanism without subsampling

 \textbf{Sensitivity.} We consider the following query without subsampling